-I found this spoken word piece by Clint Smith—How to raise a black son in America—really powerful… Unconscious bias can be deadly. #BlackLivesMatter
+This.
+A spoken word piece by Clint Smith—How to raise a black son in America.
+Really powerful… Unconscious bias can be deadly. #BlackLivesMatter

 Lastly, I was planning on riding unfamiliar trails, and expecting to do a lot of climbing and spending a lot of time in the saddle (riding at least a couple of hours 7 out of the 10 days of the trip) so wanted something I could be confident on, that climbed well, and that I knew would be comfortable.